suchethanreddy924/Eshana_AI_LLM_Playgorund/README.md

 - On Windows, CRLF line ending warnings are harmless; Git normalizes line endings.

 ## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.
+MIT License — see LICENSE file for details.

 ## Contributing
 Issues and PRs are welcome.
 Please avoid committing any secrets, refresh tokens, or private user data.
 Use `.env.example` patterns for configuration.